telerik/ajax-docs/controls/grid/functionality/exporting/export-formats/pdf-export.md

 * [Exceptions](#exceptions)

->note Note that *RadGrid* will render as an *XHTML* table and will convert that table to a *PDF* document.
+>tip Note that *RadGrid* will render as an *XHTML* table and will convert that table to a *PDF* document.
 That requires that the rendered grid output is valid *XHTML*.
 If it is not, you will receive an exception that the export cannot be completed.
 >The most common cause for bad *XHTML* are symbols like **<** , **>** , **&** that need to be replaced by the correct *XHTML* entity: **& l t ;** , **& g t ;** , **& a m p ;** respectively.
 Another frequent problem are unclosed tags.
 >